5 Gen Z Dating Terms And What They Mean

 For instance, a few weeks ago, when everyone thought Kim Jong-un was dead, Twitter users began simping for his sister, rumored to be next in line for power.
 (I think they were joking, but with kids these days, you never know.)

 Shoot your shot

 Don't worry, it's wholesome.
-Shoot your shot just means mustering the courage to ask out your crush.
+Shooting your shot just means mustering the courage to ask out your crush.
 A common way to shoot your shot is by sliding into someone's DMs (messaging them).

 This term is used exclusively in the present and infinitive tense.
 If you say, "back when I was your age I shot my shot with your mom" you run a high risk of getting an "ok boomer" in response.